 We’re working with Penguin Random House, Indiana State Library, and other partners to give away to students copies of Slaughterhouse-Five, called one of the most influential books in the 20th Century.
-And beginning in late January, we plan to start our distribution of up to 86,000 copies, one each to every Indiana sophomore who wants to receive one.
-We will contact each school and ask them to opt in for the free books.
+And beginning in February, we started our distribution of up to 86,000 copies, one each to every Indiana sophomore who wants to receive one.
+We are contacting each school and asking them to opt in for the free books.
 If schools choose not to opt in, we will work with Indiana public libraries to ensure that any high school sophomore who wants a copy will get a copy.
 If you are part of a high school and are eager to connect with us, please email Julia Whitehead at [email protected].

 According to KVML CEO and Founder Julia Whitehead, “Slaughterhouse-Five is so important to me in my capacity as an arts educator because it’s not only an exciting fiction, but it’s also based, in part, on Vonnegut’s first-hand experiences as a soldier during World War II and as a prisoner of war under the control of the Nazis.
 Vonnegut carries the reader along with his humor and story-telling, but the factual details represented in the book help readers understand the war experience.
 What a brave soul Vonnegut was to share this story at a time when many people didn’t want to hear the truth about war.
 What a privilege it is to share this story through the generous giving of this book from our donors to our students.”